verveguy/tana-helper/README.md

 # tana-helper
 Simple API service that provides a form of "Semantic search" for Tana along with potentially other useful API services.

 All payloads are in JSON.
 All results are in Tana paste format.

 ## Running

-You will need `python3` already installed as well as `virtualenv` You can install `virtualenv` via
+You will need `python3` already installed as well as `virtualenv`

+You can install `virtualenv` via:

 `pip install virtualenv`

 Using a terminal app, clone this git repo

 `git clone https://github.com/verveguy/tana-helper.git`

 `cd tana-helper`

 `python3 -m venv env`

 `source env/bin/activate`

 `uvicorn main:app`

 ## Usage

-You can hit the `/usage` endpoint to get a Tana paste format self-documenting instructions for this service.
-When Tana paste can create command nodes, this will be a form of "self-install" into Tana.
-Right now it returns some documentation and screen shots of commands that you can set up to use this service.

-Use the Tana template located at [https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A](https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A)
+For details, see the Tana template located at [https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A](https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A)

 ## Pinecone support
 All APIs are POST endpoints

 `/pinecone/upsert` accepts Tana node data and creates